On constructions preserving the asymptotic topology of metric spaces: Asymptotic dimension of graph products

 \section{Asymptotic dimension of graph products}

 In this section we extend the result of Antol\'in and Dreesen concerning asymptotic dimension of graph products of groups in two directions.
 First, we extend the asymptotic dimension result to include certain infinite graphs.
 Second, we show that one can replace finite asymptotic dimension everywhere with property A and arrive at the corresponding conclusion.

-Let $\G$ be a countable graph.
-Define a weight function on $\bar{w}:V(\G)\to\NN$ by taking any one-to-one correspondence between $V(\G)$ and $\NN$.
-For each vertex $v\in V(\G)$, let $G_v$ be a finitely generated group, with generating set $S_v$.
-We insist that the set $S_v$ be closed under inverses and not contain the identity element.
-Define a weight function $w:\sqcup S_v\to \NN$ by $w(s)=\bar{w}(v)$, where $s\in S_v$ is a generator.
-Clearly, $w$ is a weight function.

-Next, suppose that $r>0$ is given.
-Define a graph $\G_r$ by setting the vertex set of $\G_r$ equal to $\bar{w}^{-1}([0,r])$.
-The edge set of $\G_r$ contains precisely those edges in $\G$ for which both vertices are also in $\G_r$.
-Let $g\in \G\fG$ be an element.
-We will say that a reduced word $g_1\cdots g_k$ is a presentation of $g$ in $\G_r$-{\em standard form} if \begin{enumerate} \item $g=g_1\cdots g_k$ with each $g_i$ a reduced syllable and \item Whenever $g=h_1\cdots h_k$ is a reduced word in reduced syllables presenting $g$ we have \end{enumerate} This second condition amounts to saying that each $\G_r$ syllable is commuted as far to the right of the word as possible.
-Call an element $x$ of $\G\fG$ {\em permissible} if the standard form of $x$ does not end with a non-trivial element of $\G_r\fG$.
-In other words, $x$ is permissible if no reduced word that presents the element $x$ can be made to end with any non-trivial syllable $\G_r$.
-In this way, we will consider the identity to be permissible.
+An anonymous referee suggested an alternate approach to ours: one can apply the result of Antol\'in and Dreesen \cite{An-Dre} and a result of Dranishnikov and Smith \cite{Dr-Smi}, which shows that the asymptotic dimension of a countable group is the supremum of the asymptotic dimensions of its finitely generated subgroups and then use the fact that a graph product on a countable graph is obtained as a union over subgraphs.
+Instead, we pursue a more elementary approach.

-\begin{lemma} Let $\G \fG$ be a graph product of finitely generated groups $\fG=\{G_v\}$ with the metric described above.
+\begin{lemma} Let $\G \fG$ be a graph product of countable groups $\fG=\{G_v\}$ over a countable graph $\G$ with a proper metric given by a weight function as described above.
 Let $r>0$ be given and take $\G_r$ as above.
 Then, each element of $\G \fG$ can be written in the form $xb$, where $x$ is permissible and $b\in \G_r\fG$.
 Moreover, if $x\neq x'$ are permissible, then $d(xb,x'b')>r$. \end{lemma}

 \begin{proof} First, we check that each element has such a form.
 To this end, let $g\in \G\fG$ be given and write $g=g_1\cdots g_t$ as an expression in syllables.
 We proceed by induction on the number of syllables $t$.
 If $t=1$, then either $g_1$ is in $\G_r\fG$ or not.
 In the first case, it can be written as $xg_1$, where $x=e$.
 In the latter case, $x=g_1$ is permissible.